MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ## Differences with Windows 10 Team on Surface Hub & Surface Hub 2S

-The following security features are no longer enabled by default on Surface Hub 3:
+The following security features are no longer enabled by default on Surface Hub on MTR-W:

 - [BitLocker](/windows/security/information-protection/bitlocker/bitlocker-overview)
 - [User Mode Code Integrity (UMCI)](/surface-hub/surface-hub-security#operating-system-defenses)